xframes-project/xframes-kotlin/README.md

 ### Generate a 'fat' JAR file using Gradle

-This is plug and play, though OS dependent due to the JNI library
+This is almost plug and play, though OS dependent due to the JNI library.
+At the moment the system Path still needs to be updated.

 `.\gradelw.bat fatJar`